We’re often asked by clients, “What is workplace mediation?”.

 So, part of the answer to the question “What is workplace mediation?” is that it’s a way of finding a way forward.
 It focuses on working together to move forward, instead of determining who was right or wrong.
 It doesn’t guarantee an answer, but it can guarantee is the chance to resolve conflict more constructively.

 Mediation can be used in a variety of settings.
-For example:

 - misunderstandings with conflict between colleagues